Sarvesh-5/Gaming_Accessories_Website/README.md

 - 💸 **Add to Cart + Checkout** with real-time total and coupon support
 - 📦 **Order Tracking** and **My Orders** history
 - 🧾 **Product Details Page** with:
   - Sticky image gallery
   - Variant support
   - FAQs, Reviews, and Ratings breakdown
   - Recommendations (You Might Also Like)

-- 🧠 **AI Chatbot** for smart customer support
+- 📧 **Email Contact Form – powered by EmailJS**
 - 📬 **Newsletter Signup**, SEO tags, and responsive design

 ---